jundalisay/spblist/content/en/bio/solutions/covid-star.md

 This pattern emerged thanks to the Omicron variant striking in South Africa near the same month as the Beta variant which struck that country earlier in 2020.

-This actual pattern was different from [our original 'spreading pattern*' prediction](/social/supersociology/strong-christmas) which assumed that the causal mechanism for the successful variants was merely the high volume of infections or hosts.
+This actual pattern was different from [our original spreading pattern prediction](/social/supersociology/strong-christmas) which assumed that the causal mechanism for the successful variants was merely the high volume of infections or hosts.
 High populations increase the chances for such variants to succeed.

 Thus, this assumption is "chance-based" and predicted the Omicron emerging in Indonesia or Malaysia by Q4 2021.

 Instead, Omicron showing up in South Africa proved to us that Covid follows a more-predictable 'cyclical pattern' like influenza which has a known pattern:
 - May-July in the Southern Hemisphere